Skip navigation

 Can I bequest land, art or attach conditions to my gift?

 We are grateful for any gift large or small.
-However, as a small, not-for-profit organization, we may not have the capacity to hold or manage certain assets such as land, shares or art.
+However, as a small, not-for-profit organisation, we may not have the capacity to hold or manage certain assets such as land, shares or art.
 Please discuss with us if you intend to bequeath any asset of this nature.

 If you are considering placing conditions on the use of your gift, such as requiring that it be used for a particular project, we ask that you talk to us first so we can make sure that we are able to fulfil your wishes.
 Many of the special places we are seeking to protect right now may be saved by the time your gift is received.

-I already have a will.
+I already have a Will.
 Do I need to write a new one?

 Remember, it’s important to check the wording with your solicitor or the Public Trustee of NSW.